 In Part 2 of the video, "Bioinformatics and High-Density Data," the ECDE lecturer discusses applications of bioinformatics and research involving extremely large quantities of "high-density" data, to address problems in biology, particularly molecular biology.
 The lecturer describes the rise of bioinformatics, with DNA sequencing in the 1960s, and its sharp growth during recent decades into a multidisciplinary field comprising numerous computational methods and tools that apply computer and information technologies to store and use data.

+Jeanne’s comments below are fine with me.

 Course Syllabus/Topics